sonicavionics/sonicavionics.com/docs/blog/posts/2024/november/altiumcomplaints.md

 Altium is the worst is uses track ball rotation which inherently requires more clicks.

 [Matt Keeter // 3D Rotation Design](https://www.mattkeeter.com/projects/rotation/)

+Everying time I paste a JLCPCB part number into the BOM the entire software freezes for a good 20 seconds.